arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ## Overview

-The Arduino® Portenta Max Carrier provides developers an unlimited range of applications, from robotics and medical devices to industrial or automotive applications; the Portenta Max Carrier possibilities are endless.
+The Arduino® Portenta Max Carrier provides developers with an unlimited range of applications, from robotics and medical devices to industrial or automotive applications; the Portenta Max Carrier possibilities are endless.
 The Portenta Max Carrier can be used as a single-board computer (SBC) or reference design.
-It couples the Arduino® Portenta H7 board as a central high-performance unit, granting Edge AI and cutting edge connectivity features into an industry-standard embedded Next Unit of Computing (eNUC) form factor ready.
+It couples the Arduino® Portenta H7 board as a central high-performance unit, granting Edge AI and cutting-edge connectivity features into an industry-standard embedded Next Unit of Computing (eNUC) form factor ready.
 In this tutorial, you will learn about the core features of the Portenta Max Carrier and how to get started with it.

 ## Goals